-To configure SASL User Name and Password authentication:
+To configure User Name and Password authentication:

-- 1. To access authentication options for a DSN, open the ODBC Data Source Administrator where you created the DSN, then select the DSN, and then click Configure - 2.
-In the Mechanism list, select SASL User Name and Password - 3.
-In the User Name field, type an appropriate user name for accessing the Impala server. - 4.
-In the Password field, type the password corresponding to the user name you typed in step 3. - 5.
-To save your settings and close the dialog box, click OK
+- 1. To access authentication options, open the ODBC Data Source Administrator where you created the DSN, then select the DSN, and then click Configure - 2.
+In the Mechanism list, select User Name and Password - 3.
+In the User Name field, type an appropriate user name for accessing the Impala server. - In the Password field, type the password corresponding to the user name you typed in step 3. - 5.
+Optionally, in the Transport Buffer Size field, type the number of bytes to reserve in memory for buffering unencrypted data from the network.